Forgiveness: Evidence supporting a correlation

-People characterized by the personality trait of forgiveness tend to experience better physical health.
+People with forgiving personalities tend to experience better physical health.
 A study focusing on relationships revealed that the level of forgiveness exhibited by individuals had a discernible impact on their physical well-being, regardless of whether they were in positive or negative relationships.

 People who decide to genuinely forgive someone also have better physical health.
 This is due to the relationship between forgiveness and stress reduction.
-Forgiveness prevents poor physical health and manages good physical health.

 People who choose to forgive another have lower blood pressure and lower cortisol levels than those who do not.
 This is theorized to be due to forgiveness and suggests forgiveness is an evolutionarily-selected trait.
-Direct influences of forgiveness include: Reducing hostility (which is inversely correlated with physical health), and that unforgiveness may degrade the immune system because it puts stress on the individual.
-Indirect influences are more related to forgiveness as a personality trait and include: people who are forgiving may have more social support and less stressful marriages, and forgiveness may be related to other personality traits that correlate with physical health.
+Forgiveness may reduce hostility (which is inversely correlated with physical health), and lack of forgiveness may degrade the immune system because it puts stress on the individual.
+Forgiving people may have more social support and less stressful marriages, and forgiveness may be related to other personality traits that correlate with physical health.

 Forgiveness may also correlate with physical health because hostility is associated with poor coronary performance.
-Unforgiveness is a sort of hostility, and forgiveness is letting go of hostility.
-Heart patients who are treated with therapy that includes forgiveness to reduce hostility have improved cardiac health compared to those who are treated with medicine alone.
+Unforgiveness is a kind of hostility, and forgiveness is letting go of hostility.
+Heart patients who are treated with a combination of medicine and therapy that includes forgiveness have improved cardiac health compared to those treated with medicine alone.

 Forgiveness may also lead to an improvement in an individual's perception of their own physical health.
-This correlation applies to both self-forgiveness and other-forgiveness but is especially true of self-forgiveness.
+This correlation applies to both self-forgiveness and other-forgiveness, but is especially true of self-forgiveness.
 Individuals who are more capable of forgiving themselves have better perceived physical health.

 People who forgive can have healthier hearts, fewer depression symptoms, and less anxiety.
 Forgiveness can help mental health, especially with people who have mental disorders.
 Forgiveness can also improve the immune system.

 Criticisms

 Forgiveness studies have been refuted by critics who claim that there is no direct correlation between forgiveness and physical health.
 Forgiveness, due to the reduction of directed anger, contributes to mental health, and mental health contributes to physical health, but there is no evidence that forgiveness itself directly improves physical health.
 Most of the studies on forgiveness cannot isolate it as an independent variable in an individual's well-being, so it is difficult to prove causation.

 Research into the correlation between physical health and forgiveness has been criticized for being too focused on unforgiveness.
-Research shows more about what hostility and unforgiveness contribute to poor health than it shows about what forgiveness contributes to good health.
+Research shows more what hostility and unforgiveness contribute to poor health than it shows what forgiveness contributes to good health.
 Unforgiving or holding grudges can contribute to adverse health outcomes by perpetuating anger and heightening sympathetic nervous system arousal and cardiovascular reactivity.
 Expression of anger has been strongly associated with chronically elevated blood pressure and with the aggregation of platelets, which may increase vulnerability to heart disease.